kubernetes/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ## Alternatives

-Uncore cache affinity scheduling is possible by delgating CPU allocation from the Kubelet to the container runtime and plugins.
+Uncore cache affinity CPU allocation is possible by delgating CPU allocation from the Kubelet to the container runtime and plugins.
 However as a consequence of using a different implementation, the topology alignment granted by the Topology Manager within the kubelet is not compatible.
 Existing Static CPU Manager can be used, but requires manual assignment and for user to only run guaranteed pods with CPU sizes matching the corresponding uncore cache CPU group of the specific node.